Oratosquilla oratoria

-Oratosquilla oratoria, the Japanese mantis shrimp, is a species of mantis shrimp found in the western Pacific.
+Oratosquilla oratoria, commonly known as the Japanese mantis shrimp, is a species of mantis shrimp found in the western Pacific.
 It is known as shako in Japan, where it is widely harvested and eaten as sushi.
+This species is an important commercial fishing target and widely consumed in many countries along the coast of the Northwest Pacific Ocean.

+It is a secondary consumer in its natural habitats, preying upon small creatures and being eaten by large fish and Cephalopods.
 Like other members of its order it has a powerful spear, which it uses to hunt invertebrates and small fish.
 It grows to a length of 185 mm, and lives at depths of 10–100 m.